 Skyrim is one of those games where you might be grinding without even realizing that you’re doing it.
 It is one of the most popular RPGs and, since its release, has made it on almost every console out there due to the sheer amount of content and replayability that it provides!

-To level up, you’ll need XP, of course.
-But the quests and methods for gaining XP seem so much fun that in the middle of them, you’ll forget that you were even trying to grind to get more XP.
 In the process of gaining XP through bounty collecting, hunting dragons, or serving mystical gods, you end up creating an entirely new life for yourself in Skyrim.
+In my opinion, no other open-world game has shown such a strong longevity than Skyrim!

 Ark Survival Evolved